oraclekid12/rulebook2024/content.md

 block.*

 *Her predator, however, plays a reaction card to give +1 intercept to one of her ready unlocked minions, Ayelech.
-Sarah has no cards to play to increase Wauneka's stealth, so the action is blocked.
-Ayelech is locked, and combat begins.*

-If a block attempt fails, either another attempt is made or the defending Methuselah declares that they will not make any further attempts to block the action.
+Sarah in turn plays Lost in Crowds to increase Wauneka's stealth.*

+**4. Block resolution**
+To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept *after every methuselah has passed on the opportunity to use another alteration effect*.
+The action is blocked if the blocker's intercept is equal to or greater than the acting minion's stealth.

+**5. After blocks are declined**
-Once all Methuselahs have declined to block, the impulse goes back to the acting Methuselah (then the other Methuselahs following the order previously given) to play more cards and effects before resolving the action.
+If no block attempt was successful or if all Methuselahs have declined to block, there is another opportunity to play cards or use effects before the action resolution step

-*Sarah announces that Sully is bleeding Alexis.
-Sarah has no effects that she wishes to play before Alexis decides whether to block, so Sarah says "Do you block?"
-Alexis decides not to block, so then Sarah plays Bonding (an action modifier that adds 1 to the bleed).
-Alexis is bled for 2 pool.*
+**6. Action resolution**
+If no attempt is successful and no more attempts are made, then the **action is successful**, and the cost of the action is paid.
+If the action is blocked, combat ensues between the acting and blocking minion.

+**7. After action resolution** effects after action resolution

 > **DETAILED COURSE OF AN ACTION**